souvikcseiitk/gate_cse_gpt/README.md

 # GATE CSE GPT, The problem and solution

+* This repo will be used and managed by contributers, service users can directly use the website after it is hosted.

 A chatbot-GPT powered by [OpenAI](https://openai.com/) & [Pathway](https://pathway.com/).

 Aims in helping students with interview and other common doubts, related to GATE CSE exam, specifically who are facing difficulty in affording coachings.